likhith68/Slack-Clone/README.md

 # Slack-Clone using React JS and Firebase
-It is almost identical to Slack Web.
+It is identical to Slack Web.
 For Login, Google Authentication is Used.Firebase Firestore Database is used for the Database and the App is Deployed Using Firebase as well.

 ## Deployed this Project :)
 Check it out==>